 Down with aristocratic taxation, up with photo stamps.

 From now until November I’ll probably be blogging more on American politics, both to refine my views and because this here is my little soapbox.
 You’ve been warned.
-The Bush campaign’s assertion that “The world is a better place without Saddam” is absolutely true.
-Saddam is an evil man.
-But this statement looks only at [...]

 On Matt’s blog I found a place to raise my freak Internet appliance flag, ‘If we look at what people actually use PCs for, there’s a bell curve that includes email, web, digital photos, and a couple other things.
 Why not spend $299 for that? ‘.
 He points me to the Emailer plus: emailing and surfing for $60.
 At that price point, it’s less about replacing the PC than complimenting the PC and replacing the landline phone.

 Interesting that a price policy in something as relatively low cost as blog software has spurred such good thinking about price policies.
 Mark Pilgram gives us the long-term view: ‘In the long run, the utility of all non-Free software approaches zero.
 All non-Free software is a dead end… It’s not about money; it’s about freedom.‘

 The current issue of Fast Company is all about design.
 It’s mostly them confirming that yes, design is important, but also putting a nice human perspective on it by focusing on design leaders.
 I discovered Angela Shen-Hsieh’s gorgeous data visualizations, she has a beautiful/fascinating ppt on the AIGA site.

 My MT Alternatives post back on May 6 turns out to be prescient, with Movable Type upping their prices and competitors finally coming out of the wood work.
 Regarding MT’s prices, mostly I’m disappointed in the we-want-everything-for-free attitude of the complainers (heard before when Blogger had load and security issues), I thought that went away with the dot com crash.
 The MT folks worked long and hard to do something better, gave a lot of it away for nothing, and now the competitors are standing on their shoulders.
 If folks want to switch, fine, but spare us the whining.

 So I’ve got this big, expensive computing machine under my desk that’s capable of generating some serious music, and yet out of the box it’s rather difficult to get it to play anything at all.
 Sometimes all I need is the A below middle C to tune my guitar, ya know?
 I found Audacity which helped me generate 30 seconds of such a note. iTunes converted it into a 400k AAC file, and now you can download 220Hz.m4a for your tuning pleasure (you’ll probably need to right click/control click to save it).

 I’m trying to forumulate my rationale to myself of why I don’t want a piece of the Google IPO.
 It has something to do with 1) IPOs are bad for companies in general, 2) Google has explicitly warned it won’t try to make returns in the short term.
 Given that Google took the search crown in the short term, someone else is just as likely to take it away, and 3) I can’t perceive much difference between their showcase product and Yahoo’s.